What is bursitis?

 Bursitis in the foot is usually secondary to other foot conditions.
 For example:

 People who have a bunion or tailor’s bunion will often have bursitis on the side of the foot where the bony prominence is located.

 In the presence of a hammertoe, the condition may form on the top of the toe as it rubs on shoes.
 Symptoms of this include tenderness, redness and swelling on the top of the affected toe.
 With too much pressure the bursitis can burst and become infected.

 In addition to the naturally occurring bursal sac at the back of the heel, bursitis can also develop just off centre of the back of the heel.
 This can be due to rubbing of shoes on the heel bone (calcaneus), causing a bursal sac to form and eventually become inflamed.
 Bursitis can also occur secondary to heel spurs or plantar fasciitis.

 Ball of foot pain

-Bursitis can form on the ball of the foot, which may accompany capsulitis, neuroma, metartarsalgia, or sesamoiditis.
+It can also form on the ball of the foot, which may accompany capsulitis, neuroma, metartarsalgia, or sesamoiditis.

-Because bursitis is often secondary to other foot conditions, it is important that treatment addresses any underlying foot condition (such as bunion deformity, hammertoe).
+Because it is often secondary to other foot conditions, it is important that treatment addresses any underlying foot condition (such as bunion deformity, hammertoe).
 Additional treatment to relieve the symptoms of bursitis includes: